 You guys.
 This was one of those projects.
 In fact, I don’t have any process shots for the tutorial because I almost scrapped the whole idea about four times.
 I hated how it looked, I was frustrated with my lack of skill, I just wanted to give up.
-Instead, I just kept pushing forward, and I am so glad I did because I really like how it turned out!
+Instead, I just kept pushing forward, and I am so glad I did because I really like how this little Christmas cottage turned out!

 I decided to keep working on the house to see if I could get it to a place where I was liking how it looked.
-I bought a few packages of small wood embellishments from the dollar spot at Target.
+A few weeks ago, I bought a few packages of small wood embellishments from the dollar spot at Target.
 I used craft glue to add them to the gables and front of the cottage.
-I also used adhesive dots to add vellum to the inside walls of the cottage, so you can’t see the LED light I placed inside of it.
+Then I used adhesive dots to add vellum to the inside walls of the cottage, so you can’t see the LED light I placed inside of it.

 After the paint and glue dried, I added snow to the rooftops, windows, and ground using Aleene’s True Snow.
 The medium has a shaving cream like texture that dries hard.
 It wasn’t until I added the faux snow to the cottage that I started to think this project might actually turn out okay!